gauravmm/printer-vandal/README.md

 1. Enable extra low-level configuration options
 2. Architecture: STM32
 3. Processor: STM32F072
-4. Bootloader offset: No bootloader
+4. Bootloader offset: 8KiB
-5. Clock Reference: 8 MHz crystal
-6. Communication interface: CAN bus (on PB8/PB9)
+5. Communication interface: CAN bus (on PB8/PB9)
-7. GPIO Pins: !PA2
+6. GPIO Pins: !PB10

 Then run `make` to build the firmware.
 Grab that from the printer with `scp vandal:klipper/out/klipper.bin klipper.bin`. **Disconnect the board from 24V** because booting into DFU mode also turns on the hotend.